taublast/DrawnUi.Maui/README.md

 </draw:Canvas>
 ```

-As you can see in this example the Maui view `Canvas` will adapt its size to drawn content and should take 44x44 pts. `LockRatio="1"` tells the engine to take the highest calculated dimension and multiply it by 1, so even we omitted `HeightRequest` it was set to 44.
+As you can see in this example the Maui view `Canvas` will adapt its size to drawn content and should take 44x44 pts. `LockRatio="1"` tells the engine to take the highest calculated dimension and multiply it by 1, so even if we omitted `HeightRequest` it was set to 44.

 #### Code behind